kennovation1/mercury/working2018/switchInputs/README.md

 - I had originally tried to use pyusb to read the IPAC-4 but got a "Resource Busy" error.
 This is why I moved to evdev.

 # Testing
-- python fiforecv.py & # To receive events and print to screen if -f switch is used below
+- python fiforecv.py & # To receive events and print to screen if -f switch is used below; or
+- python fiforecv.py > /dev/null & # To consume events, but don't display debug output (or redirect to a file)
-- python testinput.py [-f]
+- python readswitches.py [-f]
   - Toggle buttons and observe printout to screen for each state change.
 Continuous hold events are not printed.
-  - -f is optional and will cause events to be written to fifo
+  - -f is optional and will cause events to be written to fifo that can be read by fiforecv.py